Microsoft/azure-docs.cs-cz/articles/defender-for-iot/references-work-with-defender-for-iot-cli-commands.md

 >`Would you like to supply devices and subnet masks you wish to include in the capture filter?
 [Y/N]:`

-Výběrem `Y` otevřete soubor nano, kde můžete přidat zařízení, kanály, porty a podmnožiny v závislosti na následující syntaxi:
+Výběrem `Y` otevřete soubor nano, do kterého můžete přidat zařízení, kanál, port a podmnožinu podle následující syntaxe:

 | Atribut | Popis |
 |--|--|